RECKON YOURSELF TO BE DEAD

 By renewing your mind!

-Besides your natural mind which has been set on the things of the flesh and the world, you also possess a body which is naturally weak, vile, lowly and vulnerable.
-The full redemption of your body will take place at the second coming of Christ (1 Cor.
+Besides your natural mind, which has been set on the things of the flesh and the world, you also possess a naturally weak body, vile, lowly, and vulnerable.
+Therefore, the full redemption of your body will take place at the second coming of Christ (1 Cor.
 15:53-54, 2 Cor.
 5:4-5).

 Paul aptly states this truth.